janexner/site-infrastructure-tests/README.md

 A JSON file (testdescription.json) contains all pages to be tested along with their tests.
 If you run the test, the AllTests test suite reads that file, then generates a dynamic test suite for each page.
 All of those will then run.

+You can specify which testdescription the test suite will read by specifying the `test.description.file` property when you run the test.

 ## Format of testdescription.json file

 The `testdescription.json` file has two top level elements: